martinotecco/pc-remotecontrol-telegrambot/README.md

     now you can close the console <br />
 15. restart the computer again <br />

-DONE! you've set up the remote controller successfully, your bot will send you the 'Bot up and running' message at every computer boot you can now use the commands to remote control the computer
+DONE! you've set up the remote controller successfully, your bot will send you the 'Bot up and running' message at every computer boot <br />
+you can now use the commands to remote control the computer <br />